Striped shiner: Distribution

 They can be found in the Gulf Coast drainages from Texas to Alabama and upwards to Tennessee.
 Striped shiners can be found in the Great Lakes, New York and Wisconsin.

-Reproduction and Life Cycle
+Reproduction

 The breeding season of striped shiners occurs from March to July but can extend into October.
 During this time male and female colours change from silver to gold and all fins change to orange with the exception of their tail, They spawn in shallow waters over gravelly bottom streams with depressions and over other fishes nests.
 The males make the depressions by pushing the gravel out with their nose or picking up pieces with their mouths.
 Males are aggressive towards other males and may bite or attack them with the breeding tubercles they develop on the head and body.
-The males swim down and tilt to the side while the females swim up along the side of the males.
+The males swim down and tilt to the side while the females swim up alongside the males.
 The males then swing their caudal peduncle onto the females back.
 This posture lasts for several seconds but may be interrupted by other aggressive males.